 Changing Landscapes: Kensal Park Norton Site

-Imagine you are next up at bat on the ball diamond in Kensal Park.
+Imagine you are next up at bat in the baseball diamond in Kensal Park.
 Did you know you are also standing on the remains of a 15th century Iroquoian village officially known as the Norton Site?

 Kensal Park – Norton Site

-In the years since the Norton Site was re-discovered, steps were immediately taken to protect the site from further disturbance.
-First the site was registered in the Ontario Archaeological Sites database then designated under Part IV of the Ontario Heritage Act.
-This protects Norton Site by establishing a legal perimeter around the site within which future development can not proceed.
+Steps were immediately taken to protect the site from further disturbance.
+First, the site was registered in the Ontario Archaeological Sites database, then designated under Part IV of the Ontario Heritage Act.
+This protects Norton Site by establishing a legal perimeter around the area within which future development cannot proceed.
 Finally, all new park or infrastructure within the vicinity is preceded by an archaeological assessment to determine if an unknown portion of the site will be impacted or if there are any new sites.